etnlbck/murrieta-design-system/docs/design-assets.md

 ### Guidelines for Using Figma

 - **View Only**: If you only need to explore the designs, you can access the file with a view-only link.
 - **Collaborators**: Designers contributing to the system can request edit access.
-Please follow our contribution process (see below).
+Please follow our [contribution process](../CONTRIBUTING.md#design-collaboration).
 - **Syncing Code and Design**: Ensure changes made in Figma are reflected in the codebase and vice versa.

 ### Learn Figma